ramki-pvrs/electricalelectronics/README.md

 - Constructors are used to initialize the objects after they are created
 - JVM provides default constructor without any args
 - Constructors can be overloaded - different number of args or different types of args makes them overloaded
-- Constructor chaining possible  - use constructor call super() or this() as first line in constructor; not both
+- Constructor chaining (telescoping of constructors) possible  - use constructor call super() or this() as first line in constructor; not both
 - **super** keyword inside constructor as first line, makes parent constructor to be run
 - **this** keyword inside constructor as first line, makes this class constructor to be run; either super or this only and not both
    -- At the beginning of a constructor, you can call a different constructor of the same class by using this(parameter_1, ... parameter_n); as first instruction